-We gained an understanding of how the Scheme is complying with these laws and regulations by making enquiries of management and the Trustees.
-We corroborated these enquiries through our audit work.
+We gained an understanding of how the Scheme is complying with these laws and regulations by making enquiries of the Trustee.
+We corroborated these enquiries through our review of Trustee maintained breaches register.

-We assessed the susceptibility of the Scheme's financial statements to material misstatement, including how fraud might occur, by enquiring of management and the Trustees to understand where it was considered there was susceptibility to fraud.
-This evaluation also considered how management and the Trustees were remunerated and whether this provided an incentive for fraudulent activity.
-We considered the overall control environment and how management and the Trustees oversee the implementation and operation of controls.
+We assessed the susceptibility of the Scheme's financial statements to material misstatement, including how fraud might occur, by enquiring of the Trustee to understand where it was considered there was susceptibility to fraud.
+This evaluation also considered how the Trustee is remunerated and whether this provided an incentive for fraudulent activity.
+We considered the overall control environment and how the Trustee oversees the implementation and operation of controls.
 In areas of the financial statements where the risks were considered to be higher, we performed procedures to address each identified risk.